opensafely/post-covid-cvd-methods-redux/README.md

 # (CLONE!) post-covid-cvd-methods-redux

 This is a clone of the post-covid-gastrointestinal codebase being used to study variable selection and confounder selection methods in practice.
-This is done as part od Emma Tarmey's work with Kate Tilling, Jonathan Sterne and Rhian Daniels.
+This is done as part of Emma Tarmey's work with Kate Tilling, Jonathan Sterne and Rhian Daniel.
 The below gives the README of the initial repository.